-Safety is of primary importance when conducting cutting-edge science.
+Safety of the most vital assets of your organization – the researchers and staff – is of primary importance when conducting cutting-edge science.
 All risks and associated controls to mitigate should be documented.
 When assessing risks in the lab spaces, here is a starting point for what questions to ask.

 - What are the risks?
 Understand if there is PPE required for each risk.